vikumsw/vikumsw.github.io/blog/the_3Ds_of_machine_learning_systems_design_note/index.md

 comments: true
 ---

 This is my take on "The 3D's process" which is based on this wonderful [article](http://inverseprobability.com/2018/11/05/the-3ds-of-machine-learning-systems-design#fnref5) by Professor Neil Lawrence.
 I have changed the structure and compiled in a way I prefer.
-Everything you find here is explained clearly on the [original article](http://inverseprobability.com/2018/11/05/the-3ds-of-machine-learning-systems-design#fnref5) and I highly recommend reading it.
+Everything you find here is explained clearly on the [original article](http://inverseprobability.com/2018/11/05/the-3ds-of-machine-learning-systems-design#fnref5).
+I reccomond reading the <a href="http://inverseprobability.com/2018/11/05/the-3ds-of-machine-learning-systems-design#fnref5">original article</a> first.
+Then this will be a good revision material to reflect on the ideas for later iterations.
 # The 3Ds of Machine Learning Systems Design
 Purpose of the article is describing the challenges of deploying our innovation and consider what the solutions may be.